Sisters with Transistors

 Narrated by Laurie Anderson, Sisters with Transistors features the work of visionary composer and Rensselaer professor Pauline Oliveros alongside Clara Rockmore, Daphne Oram, Bebe Barron, Delia Derbyshire, EMPAC-alum Maryanne Amacher, Eliane Radigue, Suzanne Ciani, and Laurie Spiegel.
 Through rigorous research, interviews, and archival footage, the film follows the electronic music composers’ radical experimentations with machines that redefined the boundaries of contemporary music.

 The talk will include an educational screening of the film in Zoom.
-Students, staff, and faculty at Rensselaer can also access the film throughout the semester by registering.
+Students, staff, and faculty at Rensselaer were able to access the film throughout the semester.

-Sisters with Transistors opens at Metrograph on April 23.
+Sisters with Transistors opened at Metrograph on April 23, 2021.

 Dates + Tickets